polifonia-project/child-search-expansions/README.md

 component-id: child-search-expansion
 type: Software
 name: CHILD Search expansion using LLMs
-description: This software component was developed with the aim of supporting the identification of implicit themes in text and takes as reference the documentary evidence benchmark.
+description: This software component was developed with the aim of supporting the identification of implicit themes in text and takes as reference the documentary evidence benchmark
 - WP4
 pilot:
 - CHILD